 It Begins with Sleep

-The word I am focusing on this year is Deliberate, so that included being more deliberate and intentional about getting a restful night sleep.
+I have been trying to be more deliberate and intentional about getting a restful night sleep.
 I have some links below to past blog posts describing what I do to unwind at bedtime and prepare myself for bed and sleep.
 These days, even that takes preparation.

 Sleep and Electronics